 Credit: Getty ImagesDespite those measures, controversy has swirled around reports of credit card fraud involving Apple Pay.
 Part of the problem stems from various banks’ differing protocols and processes for verifying identity and authorizing the credit cards scanned into the iPhone.
 Thieves can steal credit cards or buy stolen card information online, enter the cards into their own iPhones, and get them authorized through various means.
 Because Apple Pay retail transactions don't require an ID, that sort of infiltration spells trouble.

 Participating financial institutions: According to LoopVentures analyst Gene Munster, 2,091 companies globally accept Apple Pay as of March 2017, up from 1,439 in July 2016.
 These institutions include Visa, MasterCard, Discover, American Express, Bank of America, Barclays, Capital One, Chase, Citi, PNC, TD Bank, U.S. Bank, and Wells Fargo.
-In addition to the U.S., Apple Pay is now accepted in Canada, France, Ireland, Spain, Russia, Switzerland, the U.K., Australia, mainland China, Taiwan, Hong Kong, Japan, New Zealand and Singapore.
-It looks like Germany and Italy might be next.
+In addition to the U.S., Apple Pay is now accepted in Canada, Denmark, Finland, France, Ireland, Italy, Spain, Sweden, Russia, Switzerland, the U.K., the United Arab Emirates, Australia, mainland China, Taiwan, Hong Kong, Japan, New Zealand and Singapore.
 In addition, while 13 percent of active iPhones have activated Apple Pay, 30 percent of new iPhones are activating the service, Munster said.

 Where it works: More than 4 million retail stores, including popular chains such as Duane Reade, Foot Locker, Panera Bread, Sephora, Whole Foods, and Crate & Barrel, accept Apple’s wallet system — up from 220,000 in 2014.
 Apple Pay also supports hundreds of apps and online stores, including Starbucks, Target, B&H Photo, Video & Pro Audio, and New Balance.
 The Gap is currently on Apple’s list of targeted in-store retailers.